 - To serve, divide rice between two bowls, add broccoli, shred the chicken breast and put on top of the rice, then drizzle the almond butter sauce over everything.

 Food Photography and Styling: Green is really difficult to photograph, in my opinion, and the only safe thing to do is keep the rest of the set completely neutral so that’s what I did here with a completely black background (a foam board), my slate cheeseboard, uncolored glass and water.
 I actually liked that clean look because it fit with the healthy theme of this recipe (well, if you ignore the butter for a moment).
-As usual, I used my strobe to light the set.
+As usual, I used my strobe to light the set and partially blocked the light for a dark, moody and dramatic look.

 Nikon D600, 105mm, f/5.6, 1/125 sec., ISO 100.
 One Hensel Integra Pro Plus 500 Monolight.